 Roys Peak Track

-Roys peak is one of the most famous hikes in New Zealand and a must do.
-With stunning views over Lake Wanaka and the snow capped peaks of Mount Aspiring National Park, Roys Peak will be etched in your memory.
-It’s a bucket list experience for many travellers coming to New Zealand.
+Roys Peak is one of the most famous hikes in New Zealand and a must-do.
+With stunning views over Lake Wanaka and the snow-capped peaks of Mount Aspiring National Park, Roys Peak will be etched in your memory.
+It’s a bucket list experience for many travelers coming to New Zealand.

-Although it can be crowded along Roys Peak track because of it’s popularity, there are options to beat the crowds.
+Although it can be crowded along Roys Peak track because of its popularity, there are options to beat the crowds.
 But you’ll have to be early.
 Hiking Roys Peak before sunrise is a magical experience to see the first light peaking over the mountains.
-But with 8 kilometres and 1,258 (4,127 feet) meters elevation one way, you can expect Roys Peak hike to be hard.
-Nevertheless, it is one of the must do hikes on the South Island of New Zealand.
+But with 8 kilometers and 1,258 (4,127 feet) meters elevation one way, you can expect Roys Peak hike to be hard.
+Nevertheless, it is one of the must-do hikes on the South Island of New Zealand.

-Roys peak difficulty and incline: Roy’s Peak is a medium to hard hike.
-Of course this totally depends on how experienced you are with hiking.
-Be prepared for the 1,258 meters (4,127 feet) elevation gain over 8 kilometres.
+Roy Peak difficulty and incline: Roy’s Peak is a medium to hard hike.
+Of course, this totally depends on how experienced you are with hiking.
+Be prepared for the 1,258 meters (4,127 feet) elevation gain over 8 kilometers.
 This is definitely not a joke for the legs.
 You have to be reasonably fit to hike Roys Peak and bring (more than!) enough water.
-Roys peak height is 1578 meters so you will hike most of Mount Roy to get to the summit.
+Roy’s peak height is 1578 meters so you will hike most of Mount Roy to get to the summit.

 Isthmus Peak Track

-Isthmus peak track is one of the incredible hikes near Wanaka.
-With stunning views on Mount Aspiring National Park, Lake Wanaka and Lake Hawea, the Isthmus peak track is a must do.
+Isthmus Peak Track is one of the incredible hikes near Wanaka.
+With stunning views of Mount Aspiring National Park, Lake Wanaka, and Lake Hawea, the Isthmus peak track is a must-do.
 And the great thing is, Isthmus Peak isn’t as popular and crowded as Roys Peak.
 In fact, we were the only ones at the summit when hiking Isthmus Peak for sunrise!

-The trail is easy to follow and a well maintained wide gravel path.
-But with 16 kilometres out and back and 1250 meters vertical incline you will have to put in some effort to get to the summit!
+The trail is easy to follow and has a well-maintained wide gravel path.
+But with 16 kilometers out and back and 1250 meters vertical incline you will have to put in some effort to get to the summit!
 It’s definitely not one of the easier hikes on the South Island of New Zealand, but worth the effort!
 And if you like a less crowded hike, then this is the one for you.

 Isthmus peak distance and duration: Isthmus peak track is 16 km (9.9 miles) out and back and takes about 6-7 hours to complete.
 You will walk the same way back as you came.

-Isthmus peak difficulty and incline: The total elevation gain is 1250 meters (4,100 feet) over 8 kilometres which is quite the climb.
-Therefore I would say Isthmus peak track is difficult, however the well maintained gravel path is easy to follow and clearly signed.
+Isthmus peak difficulty and incline: The total elevation gain is 1250 meters (4,100 feet) over 8 kilometers which is quite the climb.
+Therefore I would say the Isthmus peak track is difficult, however, the well-maintained gravel path is easy to follow and clearly signed.
 If you are used to hiking and incline you might say it’s a moderate hike.
-But definitely not a walk in the park, especially on a hot, sunny day as there is not much shade along the path.
+But it’s definitely not a walk in the park, especially on a hot, sunny day as there is almost no shade along the path.

 Brewster Hut Track

 Brewster Hut hike is a brew-tal hike in Mount Aspiring National Park.
 This beautiful but very steep track through native beech forest brings you to breathtaking mountain views at the summit.
-Despite the short 2.8 kilometres one way, you will gain almost 1000 meters of incline along the trail.
-So you can imagine, hiking Brewster Hut is a gruelling uphill climb.
-But you will be rewarded with an incredible view of Brewster Glacier, the Southern Alps and the lovely red backcountry hut.
+Despite the short 2.8 kilometers one way, you will gain almost 1000 meters of incline along the trail.
+As you can imagine, hiking Brewster Hut is a grueling uphill climb.
+But you will be rewarded with an incredible view of Brewster Glacier, the Southern Alps, and the lovely red backcountry hut.

-You can either do Brewster Hut track as a day hike, or stay overnight in the Brewster Hut.
-If you have the time, then staying overnight is a must do as you can then easily extend your hike to one of the most accessible glaciers in New Zealand, Brewster Glacier.
-Grab your hiking poles, lace up your hiking shoes and get ready for this epic hike in Mount Aspiring National Park!
+You can either do the Brewster Hut track as a day hike or stay overnight in the Brewster Hut.
+If you have the time, then staying overnight is a must-do as you can then easily extend your hike to one of the most accessible glaciers in New Zealand, Brewster Glacier.
+Grab your hiking poles, lace up your hiking shoes, and get ready for this epic hike in Mount Aspiring National Park!

 Diamond Lake Track

-Diamond Lake walk and Rocky Mountain summit track are two separate hiking trails near Wanaka that can be easily combined in one 7.1-km loop trail.
+Diamond Lake Walk and Rocky Mountain Summit Track are two separate hiking trails near Wanaka that can be easily combined into one 7.1-km loop trail.
 The Diamond Lake track is a relatively easy 1.5-hour return walk that takes you through native bushland to a lookout point over picturesque Diamond Lake.

 The Rocky Mountain track on the other hand is a bit more challenging 3-4 hour return walk that takes you up to the summit of Rocky Mountain at 775 meters height.
 With stunning views over Lake Wanaka and the peaks of Mount Aspiring National Park, this is one of the best short walks near Wanaka.